-His wife Kim is a digital marketing expert with over seven years of experience serving celebrity, hospitality, and food/wine clients throughout the Bay Area and beyond - most notably managing Bob Weir's (Grateful Dead) recording studio, TRI Studios in Marin, California for over three years.
+His wife Kim is a digital marketing and public relations expert with over seven years of experience serving celebrity, hospitality, and food/wine clients throughout the Bay Area and beyond - most notably managing Bob Weir's (Grateful Dead) recording studio, TRI Studios in Marin, California for over three years.
+Kim works full time with a boutique agency, The James Collective, in Sonoma.

 Together the Elwell’s combine their deep-rooted love of wine with expertise in both the creation and marketing of Halcyon Wines, a nouveau take on California Cabernet Franc.